krzygorz/navimgate/README.md

 # Navimgate

 Navimgate assists users impaired by exposure to vim in using GUI apps.
-It aims to provide functionality similar to [vimium](https://github.com/philc/vimium)'s hint mode, but for all apps supporting [AT-SPI](https://gitlab.gnome.org/GNOME/pyatspi2), not just the web browser.
+It aims to provide functionality similar to [vimium](https://github.com/philc/vimium)'s hint mode, but for all apps supporting accessibility via [AT-SPI](https://gitlab.gnome.org/GNOME/pyatspi2), not just the web browser.

 ## Usage